Supervised training of spiking neural networks for robust deployment on mixed-signal neuromorphic processors: Introduction

 Robustness to noise and variability can be approached from the architectural side.
 For example, a network architecture search approach can identify networks that are essentially agnostic to precise weight values\cite{gaier2019weight}.
 However, these networks rely on complex combinations of transfer functions which do not map to neuromorphic \gls{snn} designs.

-Alternatively, analytically-derived network architectures have been proposed for spiking networks, relying on a balance between excitation and inhibition to provide robustness to sources of noise including spike-time stochasticity and neuron deletion\cite{boerlin_etal_2013, Deneve2016, Calaim2020.06.15.148338}.
-These networks, known as \acrlong{ebn}s (\acrshort{ebn}s), can be derived to mimic an arbitrary linear dynamical system through an auto-encoding architecture\cite{boerlin_etal_2013} or can learn to represent and mimic dynamical systems\cite{bourdoukan_etal_2012, alemi_etal_2018_learning, deneve_etal_2017, pmid32176682}.
+Alternatively, a class of analytically-derived network architectures have been proposed for spiking networks, known as Efficient Balanced Networks\cite{bourdoukan_etal_2012, boerlin_etal_2013, Deneve2016, deneve_etal_2017, alemi_etal_2018_learning, pmid32176682, Calaim2020.06.15.148338}, relying on a balance between excitation and inhibition to provide robustness to sources of noise including spike-time stochasticity and neuron deletion.
+These networks can be derived to mimic an arbitrary linear dynamical system through an auto-encoding architecture\cite{boerlin_etal_2013} or can learn to represent and mimic dynamical systems\cite{bourdoukan_etal_2012, alemi_etal_2018_learning, deneve_etal_2017, pmid32176682}.
 We propose to adapt the learning machinery of this spiking architecture to produce deployable \gls{snn}-based solutions for arbitrary supervised tasks that are robust to noise and device mismatch.

 In this work we present a method for training robust networks of \gls{lif} spiking neurons that can solve supervised temporal signal regression and classification tasks.
 We adopt a knowledge distillation approach, by first training a non-spiking \gls{rnn} to solve the desired supervised task using \gls{bptt}\cite{BPTT}.
 By then interpreting the activations of the \gls{rnn} as a teacher dynamical system, we train an \gls{snn} using an adaptation of the learning rule from ref.~\citenum{alemi_etal_2018_learning} to mimic the \gls{rnn}.
 We show that the resulting trained \gls{snn} is robust to multiple forms of noise, including simulated device mismatch, making our approach feasible for deployment on to mixed-signal devices without post-deployment calibration or learning.
 We compare our method with several other standard approaches for configuring \gls{snn}s, and show that ours is more robust to device mismatch.